Join us for Family and Alumni/ae Weekend 2023!

 Leon Botstein, Music Director

-Tickets: Free; suggested donation $20 orchestra/$15 parterre and balcony.
-You may reserve tickets online, by calling 845-758-7900, or in-person at the Box Office in the Sosnoff Theater lobby, Monday – Friday, 10 am – 5 pm and one hour prior to performance.
+Free, with a suggested donation of $20 orchestra/$15 parterre and balcony.
+Ticket sales benefit the Bard Conservatory Scholarship Fund.
+You may reserve tickets online, by calling 845-758-7900, or in person at the box office in the Sosnoff Theater lobby, Monday-Friday, 10 am – 5 pm, and one hour prior to performance.

 Sosnoff Theater, Richard B. Fisher Center for the Performing Arts